Workshops to help youth develop communication and leadership skills

 Each Youth Leadership Program group is limited to 25 people.
 Youth range from 12-17 years of age.
 Participants are selected by the sponsoring Toastmasters club or by a cooperating organization (such as a school etc.).

-For information, please contact Aneeta Pathak at PRM@Toastmasters60.com
+For information, please contact Elton Brown at YLP@Toastmasters60.com